-- 4.5.7 The external review identified two areas of grant funding where specific focus work was recommended to ensure the outcomes aligned to the Council Plan 2024-2027 and were delivering value for money: - Review administration or management fees included within grants to determine the best value approach - A number of current grant programmes are managed and administered by VCS organisations on behalf of the council for a fee over and above the funding for local programmes.
-These arrangements were put in place to support the council's limited capacity at the time to manage such grant programmes. - This arrangement now needs reviewing in the context of the implementation of the Grant Management System and streamlining of application and monitoring processes to determine whether this approach continues to offer value for money.
+- 4.14 The external review identified two areas of grant funding where specific focus work was recommended to ensure the outcomes aligned to the Council Plan 2024-2027 and were delivering value for money.
+The council now needs to undertake further work to determine how these recommendations could be implemented in practice: - Review administration or management fees included within grants to determine the best value approach - A number of current grant programmes are managed and administered by VCS organisations on behalf of the council for a fee over and above the funding for local programmes.
+These arrangements were put in place to support the council's limited capacity at the time to manage such grant programmes. - This arrangement now needs reviewing in the context of the implementation of the Grant Management System and subsequent streamlining of application and monitoring processes to determine whether this approach continues to offer value for money.
 An alternative option could be to bring this activity in-house, which would also bring greater accountability and transparency in the allocation of grant funding. - The underlying principle of this approach is that any reduction in management or administration fees would not prevent funds going directly to local communities and groups. - Conduct a detailed review of the current advice services funded by the council to identify any areas for consolidation and improvement - The council currently spends a total of £1.097m per year on advice services from the VCS, which represents around 10% of the overall funding given to the sector by and through the council. - The external review identified areas of potential duplication in delivery of advice services across the organisations in receipt of funding as well as by the council's own Welfare Rights Team.
-There is no doubt that the work of these organisations on the ground in local communities is valued, but there is a clear need to consider the best value principle in respect of the funding of advice services in the future. - A specific review into the advice services grant programme has commenced, and all the organisations in receipt of grant funding for this programme have been informed and are involved in the review. - 4.6 Regular updates on the progress of addressing the findings of the external review will be made to the Cabinet Member for Finance and Resources.
-Any changes to grant programmes or funding arrangements as a result of the reviews discussed above will be subject to an Equality Impact Assessment to ensure that decisions take into account the wider impact on the organisations and the communities they support.
+There is no doubt that the work of these organisations on the ground in local communities is valued, but there is a clear need to consider the best value principle in respect of the funding of advice services in the future. - A specific review into the advice services grant programme has commenced, and all the organisations in receipt of grant funding for this programme have been informed and are involved in the review.

+- 4.15 Regular updates on the progress of addressing the findings of the external review will be made to the Cabinet Member for Finance and Resources.
+Any changes to grant programmes or funding arrangements as a result of the reviews discussed above will be subject to an Equality Impact Assessment to ensure that decisions take into account the wider impact on the organisations and the communities they support. - 4.16 A further report will be presented to Cabinet in Autumn 2025 to provide an update on progress in addressing the findings of the review.